steveage/phase-3-code-challenge/README.md

 - `Venue` should have a method `Venue#concerts` that lists all the concerts that have ever been performed in that venue
 - `Venue` should have a method `Venue#bands` that lists all the bands that have ever played in that venue

+## Rubric

+### Build classes using OO Ruby Syntax

+1. Class code has a syntax or runtime error.
+Code does not run at all, or exits with an error, or most Object-oriented deliverables are not implemented.
+2. Code runs without error, some deliverables function correctly.
+May use the wrong syntax for class or instance methods, use variables in the wrong scope, or have duplicated methods.
+3. Correct class syntax and logic for most deliverables.
+May be incomplete or missing a small number of deliverables.
+Methods might be duplicated, or might not use attr\_\* macros appropriately.
+4. Correct class syntax and logic for all of the submitted code.
+Uses attr\_\* macros appropriately.
+Class and instance methods and variables have correct scope, no methods duplicated.
+Some deliverables might not be complete.
+5. Correct class syntax and logic for all deliverables, all deliverables complete.
+Shared functionality factored out into helper methods.
+Appropriate use of attr\_\* macros.

+### Model relationships using Ruby

+1. Submitted code does not relate models to each other through methods or data.
+2. Models relate to each other, but incompletely.
+Code might not use a single source of truth or store data on the wrong model.
+Code may be missing methods for accessing the related model.
+3. Models relate to each other as specified in the instructions.
+Data is stored on the correct models.
+Methods built using relationships may be incomplete.
+4. Models relate to each other with belongs_to and has_many relationships.
+Methods built using those relationships work, but may be inelegant or duplicative.
+5. Models relate to each other with belongs_to, has_many, and has_many_through relationships.

+### Solve problems with collections of data

+1. Does not attempt to solve collections problems, or has syntax errors in collection code.
+2. Collections methods have errors.
+May use the wrong iterator, have incorrect logic, or have more than two collections methods left unimplemented.
+3. Collections methods work correctly, with one or two unimplemented or with errors.
+Code may not use the appropriate built in method for each problem, duplicate logic instead of using helper methods, or have non-functional lines.
+4. All collections methods are implemented and function correctly.
+Most use appropriate higher-level built-in methods.
+May duplicate logic instead of using helper methods.
+5. All collections methods implemented and function correctly, using appropriate higher-level built-in methods.
+Shared logic is factored out to helper methods.